MAY-Vimansa/CNRoutingAssignment-/README.md

 # CNRoutingAssignment

+This repository was created for the Computer Networks routing assignment.
+It contains the Packet Tracer files used to complete the required router configurations, static routing, and dynamic routing tasks.

 ## Student Information

-- Name: Your Name
-- Student ID: Your Student ID
+**Name:** M.A.Y Vimansa
+**Student ID:** 39266
-- Module: Computer Networks
+**Module:** Computer Networks

-## Assignment Overview
-This repository contains Cisco Packet Tracer files for the Router Configuration and Routing Protocols assignment.

-## Files Included
+## Repository Contents

-### 1. task01.pkt
+### task01.pkt

-Contains:
-- Router hostname configuration
+Basic router configuration:
+▪ Hostname configuration
-- Console password configuration
+▪ Console password setup
-- Console login authentication
+▪ Console login authentication

-### 2. task02.pkt
+### task02.pkt

-Contains:
+Static routing implementation:
-- IP addressing configuration
+▪ IP addressing
-- Static routing configuration
+▪ Static route configuration
-- Connectivity verification between all networks
+▪ Network connectivity testing

-### 3. task03_with_rip.pkt
+### task03_with_rip.pkt

-Contains:
+RIP routing implementation:
-- RIP routing configuration
+▪ RIP configuration
-- Connectivity verification between all networks
+▪ Connectivity verification between all networks

-### 3. task03_with_rip.pkt
+### task03_with_rip.pkt

-Contains:
+EIGRP routing implementation:
-- EIGRP routing configuration
+▪ EIGRP configuration
--  Connectivity verification between all networks
+▪ Connectivity verification between all networks

-## Verification
+## Testing and Verification

-Connectivity was verified using:
+The configurations were tested to ensure proper communication between the connected networks.
+Verification was carried out using:

-- Ping tests between Networks.
+▪ Ping tests between networks
-- Routing table verification(provided in the report)
+▪ Routing table verification (included in the report)

+All screenshots, command outputs, and explanations related to these tasks are provided in the assignment report.